Hi-Dear-486/Movie-flix-App/README.md

 ## <a name="introduction">🤖 Introduction</a>

-MovieFlix is a dynamic movie browsing application built with Next.js, leveraging Redux Toolkit for state management and Firebase for data storage.
+MovieFlix is a dynamic movie browsing application built with Next.js, leveraging Redux Toolkit for state management.
 The app features infinite scrolling to enhance user experience, allowing seamless browsing of movies without interruptions

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **34k+** members.
 It's a place where people help each other out.